AdobeDocs/campaign-classic.en/help/interaction/using/integration-via-javascript--client-side-.md

    </div>
    ```

-### Present an identified offer {#presenting-an-identified-offer}
+### Presenting an identified offer {#presenting-an-identified-offer}

-To present an offer to an identified contact, the process is similar as the one detailed here: [Present an anonymous offer](#presenting-an-anonymous-offer).
+To present an offer to an identified contact, the process is similar as the one detailed here: [Presenting an anonymous offer](#presenting-an-anonymous-offer).
 In the content of the web page, you need to add the following script that will identify the contact during the call to the engine:

 ```
 <script type="text/javascript">